rukusheshan/3D-Scene/superCrates/README.txt

 superCrates/Shaders - has two shader file vertex and fragment shader.

 Camera class has implementation of a flexible camera.
-Shader class reads the shader file from the shader file, compiles and returns the shader ID.
+Shader class creates the shader file.
 Loader class handles the creation of openGL buffers and loads shader, texture and buffer.
 OBJLoader file reads the OBJ file . windowManager handles all the window operations.